php/php-langspec/spec/11-statements.md

 Returning from a constructor or destructor behaves just like returning from a function.

-A `return` statement inside a generator function causes the generator to terminate.
+A `return` statement inside a [generator function](10-expressions.md#yield-operator) causes the generator to terminate.

+A generator function can contain a statement of the form `return` *expression* `;`.
+The value this returns can be fetched using the method `Generator::getReturn`, which can only be called once the generator has finishing yielding values.
+The value cannot be returned byRef.

 Return statements can also be used in the body of anonymous functions.